-The employer can resolve to stop remuneration also in the cases referred to in article 9.7, paragraph 2, below a and b.

-- 5. Every year in May, employees are entitled to pay of 8% of their remuneration.
+The employer can resolve to stop remuneration also in the cases referred to in article 9.7, - The employer can resolve to stop remuneration also in the cases referred to in article 9.7 paragraph 2, below a and b. - 5.
+Every year in May, employees are entitled to pay of 8% of their remuneration.
 Parties have agreed that the accrual of holiday pay is at least €132.57 per month.
 Upon termination of the employment the holiday pay accrued until termination will be paid with the last salary payment. - 6.
 Every year in December, employees are entitled to a year-end bonus of 8.33% of their received pay.
 For employment for part of the year and for part-time employment, the year-end bonus is adjusted in proportion (monthly accrual).
 If the employment ends during the year, payment will be made in the last month of the employment.